kevinslin/aws-reference-notes/services/amazon_rds/what-is-amazon-rds?.md

 This page was generated from content adapted from the [AWS Developer Guide](https://github.com/awsdocs/amazon-rds-user-guide.git)
 {% endhint %}

-## DB instances

-- **Note**
-Amazon RDS supports access to databases using any standard SQL client application\.
-Amazon RDS does not allow direct host access\.
-- **Note**
-If your application requires more DB instances, you can request additional DB instances by using [this form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-rds-instances)\.
-- **Note**
-This guide covers non\-Aurora Amazon RDS database engines\.
-For information about using Amazon Aurora, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html)\.

-## DB instance classes

-- **Note**
-The DB instance classes that use the AWS Nitro System \(db\.m5, db\.r5, db\.t3\) are throttled on combined read plus write workload\.
-- **Note**
-When you perform operations with the AWS CLI, it automatically shows the supported DB instance classes for a specific DB engine, DB engine version, and AWS Region\.
-Examples of the operations that you can perform include creating and modifying a DB instance\.
-- **Note**
-To limit the output, these examples show results only for the General Purpose SSD \(`gp2`\) storage type\.
-If necessary, you can change the storage type to General Purpose SSD \(`gp3`\), Provisioned IOPS \(`io1`\), or magnetic \(`standard`\) in the commands\.
-- **Note**
-Each vCPU is a hyperthread of an Intel Xeon CPU core\.
-- **Note**
-You can use AWS CloudTrail to monitor and audit changes to the process configuration of Amazon RDS for Oracle DB instances\.
-For more information about using CloudTrail, see [Monitoring Amazon RDS API calls in AWS CloudTrail](logging-using-cloudtrail.md)\.
-- **Note**
-When you modify a DB instance to configure the number of CPU cores or threads per core, there is a brief DB instance outage\.

 ## DB instance storage

 - **Important**